Bektashism in Albania: Ottoman period

-The Auspicious Event of 1826, which culminated in the destruction of the Janissary Corps by the Ottoman ruler Sultan Mahmud II, also affected the Bektashi Order due to their strong affiliation with the janissaries.
-As in Anatolia, many Bektashi buildings in Albania destroyed or burnt down, including the teqes.
-However, the Bektashi Order in Albania had recovered fully by the second half of the 19th century.
+Bektashism gradually became more deeply rooted in Albania during the 19th century.
+The Auspicious Event of 1826, which culminated in the destruction of the Janissary Corps by the Ottoman sultan Mahmud II, also affected the Bektashi Order due to their strong affiliation with the Janissaries.
+As in Anatolia, many Bektashi buildings in Albania were destroyed or burnt down, including the teqes.
+However, the Bektashis of Albania were not as suppressed as those in Anatolia, as the formal abolition of the Janissary Corps and the Bektashi Order by the Ottoman Empire was only effective in Istanbul and the other provinces of the empire that were directly under the central Ottoman administration's authority.
+The Bektashi Order in Albania had fully recovered by the second half of the 19th century.
 This would also be when Bektashism in Albania adopted Albanian nationalism as a major part of its doctrine, and when the religion would see increased popularity amongst Albanians.
+During the Albanian National Awakening, the majority of Albanian Muslims constantly expressed their firm desire to sever their links with the Ottoman Empire, and the heterodoxy and tendency to assimilate external elements enabled Bektashism to fully integrate nationalism into its doctrine.
+This made the Bektashi Order extraordinarily popular in Albania.

 Bektashis contributed greatly to Albanian patriotic efforts during this time and were crucial in educating the mostly illiterate Albanian population in the Albanian language.
-Albanians were attracted to Bektashism for certain values - more particularly, its traditional tolerance and regard for other religions, and its tolerance and open-mindedness towards other practices and beliefs.
-Additionally, in contrast to Sunni Islam, which was more favourable of the Ottomans and promoted Arabic script, Bektashism was more sympathetic for local concerns and favoured the use of a Latin script for the Albanian language.
+Albanians were attracted to Bektashism for certain values—more particularly, its traditional tolerance and regard for other religions, and its tolerance and open-mindedness towards other practices and beliefs.
+Additionally, in contrast to Sunni Islam, which was more favourable towards the Ottoman Turks and promoted the Arabic script, Bektashism was more sympathetic for local concerns and favoured the use of a Latin script for the Albanian language.
 At the beginning of the 20th century, about 15% of Albania's population was Bektashi, and Bektashi teqes served as underground Albanian-language schools and Albanian-language book distributors.
 However, contrary to what many Bektashi intellectuals had hoped for, the sect did not become the Albanian national religion, especially due to the fact that the Order was disproportionately concentrated in the south of Albania.
 Around 70% of all Bektashi teqes were found south of Berat and only about 3% in the north.